suwuako/bombhook/README.md

 me

 ## Credits/Special Thanks
-Glizzy Mentality/Isaac for giving me the idea on how to handle repeated words and failed attempts
+Isaac for giving me the idea on how to handle repeated words and failed attempts

 the Guilty Gear strive OST that i listened to while i coded